Benz Micro LP-S

 I love records like this.
 Everything looks like it’s been photocopied onto thin card, and cut with a Rotatrim.
 Using a Rotatrim is one of life’s simple pleasures.
 I have one of the really big ones.
 Wherever we put it, it’s always in the way, and I use it every few years, but I won’t get rid of it.
 You’re always welcome to use it on paper, but if I catch you putting thick cardboard in it, I will cut you, you toilet.

 One of the many inserts is a list of radio stations who played the label’s records.
 We never had the college radio stations here, of course.
 We had to make do with Radio 1, but there was always plenty of interesting stuff there in the evening.
 Far more than simply the Late Great(ly Overrated) John Peel.
 I used to tape his show and play it in the car on the way to work, and the vast majority of it was just shit.
 I’m always skeptical of anyone on telly spouting off about how John Peel’s show was their “lifeline” or some such nonsense.
 I’d like to see their Spotify data.
 If it’s all Second Phase, Submarine, and Orlando Julius, I’ll let them off.
 But it won’t be, will it?
-They’ll just know that one Undertones song.
+They’ll just know that one Undertones song, and The Smiths.

 Windy and Carl are, as always, beautiful, fragile, and magical.
 Hopewell are pretty dull and a bit earnest.